workforjayant/delta.demo/README.md

 # delta.demo
-for the demo of git and github
+for the demo of git and github.